This article was originally published in French, on the 29th December 2018.

-He is used to explore the colonial era through colourful canvases, often staging genocides against indigenous populations.
+He is used to explore the colonial era through colourful paintings, often staging genocides against indigenous populations.

-I have never been able to meet him personally but I however had the opportunity to interview him for the first time as part of my Masters’ degree research.
-Since I was working on the question of identity in contemporary art in Brazil, I had focused our first interview on the possible foreign origins of the artist and their possible influences in his work.
+I have never been able to meet him personally but however I had the opportunity to interview him for the first time as part of my Masters’ degree research.
+Since I was working on the question of identity in contemporary art in Brazil, our first interview was focused on the possible foreign origins of the artist and their possible influences on his work.

 Following the results of the presidential elections on the 28th October 2018, I wanted to know Thiago’s opinion about the event that has shaken the already very vague political and geopolitical situation of Brazil.

 How would you explain the current situation in Brazil, since the dismissal of President Dilma Roussef to the presidential elections that Bolsonaro won?
 In your opinion, what are the reasons that led to such a result?

 This issue must be considered from an international perspective, from an international geopolitical prism.
 The truth is : what happened in Brazil also happened throughout Latin America.
 The military coups are not violent coups anymore, in a brutal struggle against communism.
 Today, they are made by parliamentarians and institutional circles.
 They are what one might call judicial-parliamentary coup d’etat.